Announcing CIMD support for MCP Client registration

 Why API keys fall short for AI agentic workflows

-API Keys have long been the default for simple API authentication.
+API keys have long been the default for simple API authentication.
 But in the era of AI agents, they introduce critical limitations:

 • Lack of identity verification: API keys authenticate possession, not identity.
 Any agent or application holding the key can impersonate others—creating security blind spots and governance risks.